WMD-group/MacroDensity/README.md

 md.plot_active_space(cube_size=[2,2,2],cube_origin=[0.5,0.5,0.5],tolerance=1E-4,input_file='LOCPOT')
 ```

-Which will give a terminal output tht looks like this:
+Which will give a terminal output that looks like this:

 ```
 Reading header information...